tintash/nft-barter/README.md

 # NFT-Barter

-This project supports the functionality to swap ownership of two NFTs that do not hold equal monetary value.
+This project supports the functionality to swap ownership of two NFTs that may or may not hold equal monetary value.
 It is compatible with ERC721

 The software is built with